azurecitadel/azurecitadel/content/arc/servers/hack/prereqs.md

 ### On Prem VMs

 You will be creating your on prem VMs in the first challenge.

-Choose the right platform for you.
-This section gives you the heads up and includes a check if you are going to create them in an Azure subscription.
+You have a choice:

+1. Create your own test VMs for the hack on a non-Azure platform (preferred)
+2. Use our Terraform repo to quickly spin up some "on prem" VMs to onboard

 #### Non-Azure

-Ideally you will have an on prem platform that you can use to create a few VMs to onboard for the hack scenario's pilot.
+Ideally you will have an on prem platform that you can use to create a few VMs.
+You will then onboard them during the hack as you work through the scenario's pilot.

 For example, if you have acccss to a Hyper-V or VMware vSphere dev cluster, or an account on GCP or AWS, then you may create VMs there to onboard.
 This will be closer to a real world Azure Arc scenario.

 The hack scenario assumes a pilot of:

-* 3 x Windows Server 2019 VMs
+* 3 x Windows Server 2019 VMs (win-01, win-02, win-03)
-* 3 x Ubuntu 18.04 VMs
+* 3 x Ubuntu 18.04 VMs (ubuntu-01, ubuntu-02, ubuntu-03)

-but you may use any number of Windows and Linux VMs operating systems as long as they are on the [supported list](https://docs.microsoft.com/azure/azure-arc/servers/agent-overview#prerequisites) for Azure Arc.
+You may use any number of Windows and Linux VMs operating systems as long as they are on the [supported list](https://docs.microsoft.com/azure/azure-arc/servers/agent-overview#prerequisites) for Azure Arc.

 Note that your VMs will require outgoing internet access.

+**Feel free to create these in advance.** (The )

-#### Terraformed Azure VMs
+#### Terraformed Repo

-Alternatively, we have authored a Terraform repo to create custom VMs in Azure that may then be onboarded to Azure Arc.
-This is an unsupported scenario but works fine for training and demo purposes.
+If you don't have access to another platform to create VMs then we have you covered.
+We have created a [Terraform repo](https://github.com/terraform-azurerm-examples/arc-onprem-servers) to create custom VMs in Azure that may then be onboarded to Azure Arc.
+(This is officially an unsupported scenario but works fine for training and demo purposes.)

+**You will deploy these "on prem" VMs in the first challenge, but you should check your CPU usage first to make sure you have sufficient quota available.**

 By default the repo will create:

 * 3 x Standard_D2s_v3 VMs for Windows Server 2019 (6 Standard DSv3 Family vCPUs)
 * 3 x Standard_A1_v2 VMs for Ubuntu 18.04 (3 Standard Av2 Family vCPUs)

-> Terraform variables allow you to change oth the number of VMs and the VM SKUs.

-Check your CPU usage:

 ```bash
 az vm list-usage --location uksouth --output table
 ```

+> The repo does allow you to change the VM SKUs and number of VMs.

-The VMs don't have to be deployed in the same subscription as your main team subscription.
+Note that the VMs don't have to be deployed in the same subscription (or indeed tenant) as your main team subscription.
+In fact it may be preferable to have them in a separate subscription just to reduce any confusion.

-Shut down these VMs in the portal when they are not needed so that they are deallocated and do not incur compute costs.

 ### Owner role

 We will be deploying Azure services, creating role assignments, assigning policies and policy initiatives.

-You should have either Owner access, or a combination of roles such as Contributor plus User Access Administrator.
+**You should have Owner access on your subscription.** (Or an equivalent combination of roles such as Contributor plus User Access Administrator.)

 ### Service principals

+**You will need to be able to create service principals.**

 The scale onboarding scripts use a service principal.
 Standard AAD members have the ability to create service principals by default.